 We left Sinop at 0918.
 After setting a direct course for Bafra Burnu, we siphoned another 25 L from one of the large jerry cans.
 This took some time.
 After this messy job, and while we still had a GSM signal, I tried to call the lady journalist who had left me voice mail.
 It seems that I had transcribed the wrong number.
 I called Turgut.
 Yes, he did know all about her and he gave me her husband’s number which I called and left a voice mail message.
 The current, which up to this point had been favorable, increasing our ground speed by 1- 1.5 knots, was by now considerably weaker.
 Our actual ground speed was about 6 knots.
 Still no wind.
 At this rate we were not going to make to Samsun before nightfall. τί να κάνουμε; What can we do?

 On, and on, we motored.
 At least we had the tent as it was quite hot.
 We had also been plagued since yesterday by an infestation of flies.
-It is a mystery where they had come from.
+It was a mystery where they had come from.
 They were small and did not move very much.
 Both of us were continuously swatting them, but they seemed inexhaustible.
 Andonis, despite the setback, was in a good mood.
 On we went.
 All day motoring, being hot, and dealing with flies.

 By the time we were approaching Samsun [41° 18' N, 036° 21' E], it was, as predicted, getting dark.
 No wind but a heavy ominous cloud was lurking some distance out at sea to the N of us, treating us to a display of spectacular lightning.
 We did not have much difficulty in finding the harbor entrance in the dark as it was well marked by red and green flashing beacons.
 We entered the harbor at 2105, our total distance from Amasra was 150.2 M.